haskell-perf/graphs/results/README.md

 * Time: https://github.com/haskell-perf/graphs/blob/master/results/TIME.md
 * Space: https://github.com/haskell-perf/graphs/blob/master/results/SPACE.md

-Note: Some functions of Data.Graph was not in the original library (edgeCount, hasEdge, vertexCount), their defintion can be found in `bench/Containers/Graph.hs`
+Note: Some functions of Data.Graph was not in the original library (`edgeCount` and `hasEdge`), their defintion can be found in `bench/Containers/Graph.hs`

 ### Benchmarking routine